prasad-vamer/dockerized-react-boilerplate/README.md

 ### 2. `react_ts_twcss`

 The [react_ts_twcss](https://github.com/prasad-vamer/dockerized-react-boilerplate/tree/react_ts_twcss) branch extends the basic React TypeScript application from the `plain_vite_react` branch and includes the configuration for Tailwind CSS.
 It allows you to quickly build React components with utility-first styling using Tailwind CSS.

+### 3. `react_router_6-23-0`
+The [react_router_6-23-0](https://github.com/prasad-vamer/dockerized-react-boilerplate/tree/react_router_6-23-0) branch is a template for React projects that includes React Router 6.23.0 and Tailwind CSS.
+The project consist of configurations till `react_ts_twcss` and has been cleaned up and organized into `Components` and `Container` directories to follow react atomic design folder structure.
+The `Container` directory includes sample pages demonstrating the implementation of React Router.
+This branch is an ideal starting point for React projects utilizing Tailwind CSS and React Router.

 ## Prerequisites